Audition Information

 Music auditions must be completed by April 1.
 In order to qualify for talent award consideration, auditions must be completed by Feb.
 15.

-Registration for Music Audition Day on Feb.
-3, 2024 is now closed.
-You can schedule an individual audition here.
+Register for Music Audition Day on February 1, 2025, or schedule an individual audition here.

-All students applying to LVC as a music major, including Music Education, Music Business, and Audio Music Production, MUST complete an audition as part of your application.*
+All students applying to LVC as a music major, including Music Education and Music Production, MUST complete an audition as part of your application.*

 If you have any further questions, please contact the Administrative Assistant for the Music Department at 717-867-6275 or music@lvc.edu.